-Around 96,000 people live in Yarra, and this will grow by almost 30,000 to 2031.
+Around 96,000 over 100,000 people live in Yarra, and this will grow by almost 30,000 to by 2031.
 It is projected that more than 13,000 new homes will be required to accommodate this growth.

 The community is diverse in terms of ethnicity, language spoken, socio-economic background, age, household size, tenure and structure.